 A few days ago, the DGT published another video explaining whether or not cyclists can ride in parallel on the road.

-"The bicycles may circulate in a parallel position, in a column of two, bordering as much as possible on the right end of the road, standing in a row in sections without visibility and when they form traffic crowds."
+"The bicycles may circulate in a parallel position, in a column of two, bordering as much as possible on the right end of the road, standing in a row in sections without visibility and when they form traffic agglomerations."

 It must be taken into account that in the circulation regulations article 36 includes: